Bump n' Grind (R. Kelly song): "Bump & Grind 2014"

 British house duo Waze & Odyssey produced a bootleg of the track in 2012, sampling "Push the Feeling On" by Nightcrawlers.
-The remix was officially released on October 19, 2014.
+The remix was officially released on October 19, 2014, peaking at #3 on the UK Singles Chart, and would be R. Kelly's last UK Top 40 hit prior to his criminal convictions.

 Background

 "Bump & Grind 2014" was produced by the duo Serge Santiágo and Firas Waez, also known as Waze & Odyssey.
 The record started as an underground hit in 2012, more DJs were playing the song at clubs as time went on.
 But it was not until 2014 it got a major release from their label RCA and started getting airplay.
 At the time it was an underground favorite among famous British DJs like Skream, DJ EZ, Duke Dumont, Rudimental were playing it at clubs.

 Music video

 The music video was released two months before the actual official release of the song.
 The video features Hok from the American hip hop group Quest Crew as the main person.